Mikaela/mikaela.github.io/articles/complaining/topposting.html.md

 Why is it bad?
 --------------

 See the answer to the previous question.

-It explains everything.
+It also makes harder to know what previous poster meant if he/she just said "+1" and other people have used different posting style and senders and replies are messed up.
+This happens often on Lubuntu mailing lists.

 Rules
 -----